 But his story does not end with his sentencing.
 The Tichborne claimant had become a popular symbol that generated a mass movement calling for his release.
 Admittedly it was a rather bizarre democratic campaign: a working class movement aimed at restoring a man to the aristocracy.
 Yet it became a rallying point, channelling grievances from a myriad of reform groups, and it sowed the seeds of political and social transformations that would bear fruit in the progress of organised labour, feminism, and a other urban, legal and democratic reforms.

 This photograph makes us wonder: is photography a tool of empowerment, or of surveillance and control?
 Can it be used to establish truth from fiction?
 These questions are still with us today, and they were presented to us for the first time in an 1863 photograph of a slaughterman from Wagga Wagga.

 Jennifer Tucker is associate professor of history and science in society at Wesleyan University, USA.

-This episode of The Essay will air on Friday 20 February, and will soon be available on BBC iPlayer.
+This episode of The Essay aired on Friday 20 February.
 To listen, click here.